ME-ICA/tedana/docs/contributing.rst

   or slice timing correction.
 While these were previously part of the ME-ICA pipeline, the sheer variety of possible choices, guidelines and data types precludes including it within the tedana package.
-- tedana will not provide analyses in the form of general linear models, connectivity or decoding.
+- tedana will not provide statistical analyses in the form of general linear models, connectivity or decoding.
 Though multi-echo data is amenable to all methods of analysis, these methods will not be included in the tedana package.